codists/English-In-CS-Books/s.md

 A semaphore S is an integer variable that, apart from initialization, is accessed only through two standard atomic operations: wait() and signal()(《Operating System Concepts》第 272 页)。

+# snapshot

+- snapshot: snap("to seize quickly, suddenly") + shot("an act of shooting")

+c. snapshot literally means "a quick shot with a gun"。in 1890, it was used to mean "photograph shot with a handheld camera", and figuratively, snapshot  is  used  of sth captured at a moment in time.

+- 示例

+The file system can then remove the old pointers and the old blocks and make them available for reuse.
+If the old pointers and blocks are kept, a snapshot is created; the snapshot is a view of the file system at a specific point in time (before any updates after that time were applied)(《Operating System Concepts》第 588 页)。

 # spawn

 - spawn: 来自于词根 expandere。